 I always seem to have new blog readers joining me, so for those of you that are new, this is a tradition at Brian’s Home.
-I read a special version of “The Night Before Christmas” to my sisters.
+I read a special version of “The Night Before Christmas” to my sisters and my brother too.
 And for my regular friends and followers, thanks for putting up with this one more time.
 Tradition is tradition after all!
-There is no photoshop, that is my hat and beard.

 (My sincere apologies to Clement Moore)

 Twas the night before Christmas, we’re home in our house,

 I thought I saw something, perhaps it’s a mouse.

 Our stockings are hung just a bit up the stairs,

 I swear I hear something, but I don’t know from where.

 Mom and Dad are still sleeping with Zoe and Grace in the bed,